SlayerBirden/docker-php-magento/README.md

 Additionally it includes LDAP extension to work with LDAP-based services and XDebug for testing.
 Composer is also installed.

+The image is also suitable to run other php applications, for example WordPress.

 ## PHP Versions
 Current releases are pulled from docker php library images: php:7-fpm-alpine and php:5-fpm-alpine.